 Frederic Tudor, Boston’s ‘Ice King,’ harvested ice on Walden Pond for export to Europe, India and the Caribbean.
 Thoreau used to watch the ice-cutters, describing a hundred Irishmen with Yankee overseers arriving from Cambridge, Mass.

 Occasionally the ice-cutters fell into the pond.
-Thoreau would let them warm up by his stove.
+Thoreau would then let them warm up by his stove.

 Walden was a popular bathing spot, even in Thoreau’s day.
 This photo of a bathhouse at the pond was taken by Edwin Locke for the Farm Security Administration in September 1937.
 “At Walden Pond, haunt of Thoreau, Concord, Massachusetts,” reads the caption.

 There was also a trailer park in 1937.

 In 1945, archaeologist Roland Wells Robbins found the remains of Thoreau’s cabin.
-He excavated it and then wrote a book about the experience.
+He then excavated it and then wrote a book about the experience.

 In 1961, the Middlesex County Commissioners proposed leveling some of the woodland around the pond for a parking lot.
 They were sued.
 Massachusetts Superior Court Judge David Rose ruled the deed donating the land to the commonwealth required the preservation of the environment.
-He barred any further development.
+He then barred any further development.